syamfarh/tp/docs/UserGuide.md

   ![clone format](images/clone-UG/cloneinvalidindex.png)

-If the index entered is greater than the current number of contacts in the address book
+If the index you enter is greater than the current number of contacts in the address book

 * You should see this error message: